 Chicago has long worked toward finding a solution to the trash and litter generated by disposable bags.
 The Chicago plastic bag ban rolled out in phases starting on August 1, 2015.
 This measure banned thin plastic bags but there was a big problem with the Chicago bag ban.

 You see the problem with plastic bags is that most are used for about 20 minutes on average, and very often these bags end up tossed away as litter.
-This trash is an unsightly eyesore that can wreck havoc on drainage systems and interfere with animals and their habitats.
+This trash is an unsightly eyesore that can wreak havoc on drainage systems and interfere with animals and their habitats.
 Still, because the Chicago bag ban only included thin, single-use plastic bags, the checkout bag tax was needed.

 Checkout Bag Tax Looks to Improve Chicago Plastic Bag Ban

 The Chicago plastic bag ban spurred many shoppers to bring their own reusable grocery bags resulting in fewer single-use plastic bags in the environment.
-Unfortunately, the ban also caused many retailers to provide thicker plastic bags that were allowed under the measure.
+Unfortunately, the ban also caused many retailers to provide thicker plastic bags than were allowed under the measure.

 The logic behind allowing thicker plastic bags is that consumers would reuse these bags, so they were essentially reusable bags.
 That’s not how things have played out.

 Many shoppers simply used these thicker plastic bags the same way they had used the thinner plastic bags.
-All of the problems the Chicago ban set out to solve like lack of recycling, trash and litter were still problems.
+All of the problems the Chicago ban set out to solve like lack of recycling, trash, and litter were still problems.
 To remedy these problems officials came up with a new plan, a checkout bag tax, that goes into action on January 1, 2017.

-According a November 28th Chicago Tribune article, Tatiana Homonoff, an assistant professor of economics and public service at New York University explained that, “The disposable bag taxes are incredibly effective.
+According to a November 28th Chicago Tribune article, Tatiana Homonoff, an assistant professor of economics and public service at New York University explained that, “The disposable bag taxes are incredibly effective.
 It’s a low economic burden, but a big environmental and behavioral shift.”

 Details of the Chicago Checkout Bag Tax

-Under this measure retailers must charge a 7-cent tax on each disposable paper and plastic bag given out.
+Under this measure, retailers must charge a 7-cent tax on each disposable paper and plastic bag given out.
 This tax needs to be itemized on the receipt, so it is clear to the customer what they paid.
-Retailers are allowed to keep 2-cents of each fee collected.
-The remaining 5-cents must be paid to the City of Chicago.
+Retailers are allowed to keep 2 cents of each fee collected.
+The remaining 5 cents must be paid to the City of Chicago.